24 Free Bar Graph and Chart Templates (PPT, PDF)

 Uses of Bar Graphs

-There are different areas where you can use a bar graph.
+There are different areas where you can use it.
 Some of these applications include:

-You can use a bar graph for financial and statistical analysis to predict probability in a particular sample or set of data.
+• You can use it for financial and statistical analysis to predict probability in a particular sample or set of data.

 Properties of a Bar Graph

 There are some specific properties and attributes that a bar graph must have.
-Make sure to consider these characteristics as you make your own bar graph.
+Make sure to consider these characteristics as you make your own.
 A chart with these properties qualifies to be a bar graph.
-Ensure that your bar graph can compare different sets of data within different groups.
-Your bar graph should be able to show any data changes that might take place over time.
+Ensure that it can compare different sets of data within different groups.
+It should be able to show any data changes that might take place over time.

-A bar graph should be able to show a relationship.
-That means that it is only a bar graph if it has two axes used to show the relationship between two data sets.
+It should be able to show a relationship.
+That means a bar graph has two axes used to show the relationship between two data sets.
 One axis is used for the data category, and the other is used for discrete data values.
-The bar graph must also have a common base with various columns of different heights and an equal width.
+It must also have a common base with various columns of different heights and an equal width.
 Finally, make sure that the bar chart has the same distance between each bar.

-Before learning how to draw a bar graph using a template, it is important to understand some of the features of a bar graph.
-The bar graph displays relative information, which demonstrates how the quantity and type of data relate to one another.
+Before learning how to draw it using a template, it is important to understand some of its features.
+It displays relative information, which demonstrates how the quantity and type of data relate to one another.
 The axes are used to display data and show the relationship of the represented information.
-A bar graph has a y-axis or the vertical axis, and an x-axis, or the horizontal axis.
+It has a y-axis or the vertical axis, and an x-axis, or the horizontal axis.

 The data value shown on the y-axis is represented by the height of the bars or strips on the x-axis.
 This indicates that the data on the x-axis is variable, which explains why the bars or strips have different lengths.

 It is also important to include a title for your bar graph to help your audience easily interpret the chart.
-Some bar graphs have scales that allow the x and y-axis to be increased to represent more data.
-In bar graphs like stacked bars, it is important to include a legend that makes reading the different colors of your bar chart easier.
+Some of them have scales that allow the x and y-axis to be increased to represent more data.
+In stacked bars, it is important to include a legend that makes reading the different colors of your bar chart easier.

-Whether there are many or few values, ensure that your bar graph has all these features for easier understanding.
+Whether there are many or few values, ensure that it has all these features for easier understanding.
 Also, since data can be represented vertically or horizontally in a bar chart, ensure that you change the alignment of the x and y-axis.

 It is also possible to display values in the bar graph that are both positive and negative.
-The common base of the bar graph, where the upper bar graphs represent the positive values and the lower bar graphs represent the negative values, will be the zero line.
+The common base of it, where the upper bars represent the positive values and the lower bars represent the negative values, will be the zero line.

 Steps to Make a Bar Graph